-Robert Motherwell [1915-1991] is considered the leading spokesman for abstract expressionism.
-For a time, he was married to Helen Frankenthaler — also an American abstract expressionist painter whose work I love and encourage you to explore.
+Robert Motherwell [1915-1991] is considered a leading spokesman for abstract expressionism.
+For a time, he was married to Helen Frankenthaler — also an American abstract painter whose work I love and encourage you to explore.

-Motherwell’s training in philosophy prepared him to speak for abstract art, as he described the cognitive process involved, offered paint process theory, and championed non-objective work.
-Motherwell explores the artist’s role in modern society.
-He clarified the philosophical basis for abstraction and is associated with publications of “The Modern Painter’s World” (1942), “The School of New York” (1951), and “A Process of Painting” (1963).
+Motherwell’s training in philosophy prepared him to speak for the avant garde of his day, as he described the cognitive process involved, offered paint process theory, and championed non-objective work.
+Motherwell explores the artist’s role in modern society as he clarified the philosophical basis for abstraction.

 TRANSCENDING LITERALISM

 In 1941, Motherwell met Chilean artist Roberto Matta who introduced him to a painting and drawing process called ‘automatism’ — a free-style process that Surrealists were using to access unconscious content for their work.
-Sharing Freud’s views of the unconscious, this grew into ‘plastic automatism’ as a method for accessing unconscious material directly, without words — like music.
+Sharing Freud’s views of the unconscious, this grew into ‘plastic automatism’, a method for accessing latent material directly, without words – like music, like dance.

 Motherwell is recorded as stating that Americans could “paint like angels” if they were to have a “creative principle” to guide them.
-Such a foundation for this principle did appear earlier, in 1911, when Kandinsky published, Concerning the Spiritual in Art, calling for a spiritual revolution in art.
-A Russian national, Kandinsky sought to free art from the bonds of material reality and focused on art as an expression of ‘inner necessity’.
-His insights will later inform the work of John Dewy (Art as Experience) and Anton Ehrenzweig (The Hidden Order of Art).
+A foundation for this principle did appear earlier, in 1911, when Wassily Kandinsky published Concerning the Spiritual in Art.

 Marsha Plafkin Hurwitz